 To attain a class standing, a student should have twice the number of grade points as hours attempted and have earned the following number of hours.
 Classifications are applicable to all colleges of the University.

-Each fall and spring semester, enrollment begins with a two-week rollout of individually assigned My.Butler enrollment appointments.
+Each fall and spring semester, enrollment begins with a two-week rollout of individually assigned enrollment appointments through my.butler.edu.
 Registration remains open until the fifth day of class each semester.
 Students must meet with their advisor before registering.
 Registration in any course for credit or in any course under the pass/fail option, or any change involving the addition of a course, is not permitted after the published deadlines.
 If a student wishes to make a change in his or her registration, permission must be secured from a student’s academic advisor and/or from the dean of the college in which the student is enrolled.
 Permission also is required if a student intends a complete withdrawal from the University.
-A student may register for an independent study course with permission of the department chair or dean concerned.
+A student may register for an independent study course with permission of the relevant department chair or dean.

 Normally, a student is expected to take his or her final 30 hours of academic work at Butler University; however, the dean of the college concerned may, for reasons deemed valid, allow intrusions up to 30 semester hours if the student has completed at least 64 semester hours at Butler with a cumulative GPA of at least 2.0.

 The student must submit an application for graduation through my.butler by the specific dates as published in the academic calendar.
 In the year in which the degree is awarded, candidates are expected to attend the Commencement exercises in academic costume.
 If a student finds it necessary to have the degree conferred in absentia, he or she must notify the Office of Registration and Records at least two weeks before the Commencement exercises.
 If the petition is approved, the diploma may be picked up several days after the Commencement exercises or the student may contact Registration and Records to make arrangements to have the diploma mailed.
 No diploma will be released before the date of graduation.